vkostyanetsky/ObsidianTimesheet/README.md

 So, basically, you just insert a `timesheet` code block anywhere in the daily note and see something like this:

 ```
-TASK-1 (4h)
+TASKS-1 (4h)

-- Find out what is wrong on the production server
+- Look around and find out what is wrong with the production server
-- Make a fix for the production server
+- Fix a problem on the production server

-TASK-2 (4h)
+TASKS-2 (4h)

 - Estimate a feature development
 ```